ddsky/spoonacular-api-clients/javascript/docs/DefaultApi.md

 let apiInstance = new SpoonacularApi.DefaultApi();
 let opts = {
-  'query': beach cafe, // String | The search query.
+  'query': "beach cafe", // String | The search query.
   'lat': 37.7786357, // Number | The latitude of the user's location.
   'lng': -122.3918135, // Number | The longitude of the user's location.\".
   'distance': 2, // Number | The distance around the location in miles.
   'budget': 20, // Number | The user's budget for a meal in USD.
-  'cuisine': italian, // String | The cuisine of the restaurant.
+  'cuisine': "italian", // String | The cuisine of the restaurant.
   'minRating': 4.4, // Number | The minimum rating of the restaurant between 0 and 5.
   'isOpen': true, // Boolean | Whether the restaurant must be open at the time of search.
-  'sort': distance, // String | How to sort the results, one of the following 'cheapest', 'fastest', 'rating', 'distance' or the default 'relevance'.
+  'sort': "distance", // String | How to sort the results, one of the following 'cheapest', 'fastest', 'rating', 'distance' or the default 'relevance'.
   'page': 0 // Number | The page number of results.
 };
 apiInstance.searchRestaurants(opts, (error, data, response) => {